smpetersgithub/AdvancedSQLPuzzles/Microsoft Azure/readme.md

-In this repository you will find my musing and writings on Microsoft Azure.
+In this repository you will find my Power Point slide shows on Microsoft Azure.